Being a teenager can be tough. We are here to offer programs to help make the most of their formidable years.

 Medical College of Wisconsin (MCW) Teen Hang Out Night

-Come hang out with MCW University students from the Friends for Special Needs Group in the Alumni Center Room on the MCW Campus.
+Come hang out with MCW University students on the MCW Campus.
 The first part of the night will include enjoying activities including board games, visiting with friends and pizza.
 The medical activities booths featured in the second half of the night will include options like a physical exam station where you can learn to listen to your heart, lungs and abdominal sounds.
 The more we can help our teens get comfortable with their medical health and the professionals that assist in their care, the better advocates they will be for their future.

 Sibshops are guided by trained facilitators (school psychologists, teachers, counselors or adult siblings, for example) in small, age-appropriate groups.
 All are trained in sibling issues, and always keep an eye open for participants who may need additional support.